bumble-tech/appyx/documentation/interactions/usage.md

 {==

-A component packaged together with Appyx is called an `InteractionModel`.
+A component packaged together with Appyx is called an `AppyxComponent`.

 ==}

-## Using InteractionModels
+## Using AppyxComponents

 If you're solely interested in using already created components, you don't need to learn about the internals of them.
 This page introduces the minimum information to get them into your Compose-based projects.